calekochenour/nighttime-radiance/05-papers-writings/vnp46a1-workflow.md

 ## Concatenate Data (Optional)

-Concatenating data is necessary when the study area crossed into multiple VNP46A1 images.
+Concatenating data is necessary when the study area crosses into multiple VNP46A1 images.
 The workflow handles concatenating horizontally-adjacent images at this time.
 This step requires preprocessed GeoTiff files.
 Once files are preprocessed into GeoTiffs and you have changed the variables (as necessary) in the user-defined variables section of the `01-code-scripts/concatenate_vnp46a1.py` file, run the following command:

 ```bash
 $ make concatenate